doctrine/orm/en/reference/events.rst

 -  loadClassMetadata - The loadClassMetadata event occurs after the mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
+-  preFlush - The preFlush event occurs at the very beginning of a flush operation.
+This event is not a lifecycle callback.
 -  onFlush - The onFlush event occurs after the change-sets of all managed entities are computed.
+This event is not a lifecycle callback.
+-  postFlush - The postFlush event occurs at the end of a flush operation.
 This event is not a lifecycle callback.
 -  onClear - The onClear event occurs when the EntityManager#clear() operation is invoked, after all references to entities have been removed from the unit of work.